-- d.
-SAG 131 sub-program element is Compliance-Related Cleanup (CC). - e.
+- b.
+SAG 131 sub-program element is Compliance-Related Cleanup (CC). - c.
 SAG 493 sub-program elements are IRP (Installation Restoration Program) and MMRP (Military Munitions Response Program).
-Funds are congressionally "fenced" and repurposing of these funds is not permitted and would result in a violation of fiscal law.
+Funds are congressionally "fenced" and repurposing of these funds is not permitted and would result in a violation of fiscal law. - (1) Program Management - a.

-1. Program Management

-a.
 For recurring program management execution, funding will be issued Quarterly whenever possible.
-Garrisons will be provided one Direct Charge WBS element to charge supplies, travel, and training in support of Defense, Environmental Restoration, Army efforts by AEC.
-Funding not executed by the end of the quarter will be assumed as not required and will be decremented by the remaining amount.

-- b.
-Payroll will be managed by AEC and distributed through PBG by HQ IMCOM G8.
-ENVR is a fenced program, any excess funds must be declared excess as soon as possible to quickly return to AEC for distribution.
+Garrisons will be provided one Direct Charge WBS element to charge supplies, travel, and training in support of Defense, Environmental Restoration, Army efforts by USAEC.
+Funding not executed by the end of the quarter will be assumed as not required and will be decremented by the remaining amount. - b.
+Payroll will be managed by USAEC and distributed through PBG by HQ IMCOM G8.
+ENVR is a fenced program, any excess funds must be declared excess as soon as possible to quickly return to USAEC for distribution.
 It is your responsibility to ensure shortfalls are identified and reported to HQ IMCOM G8. - c.
-Funding for CME efforts will be executed by AEC, via an SPS-PR or MIPR to the appropriate activity.
+Funding for CME efforts will be executed by USAEC, via an SPS-PR or MIPR to the appropriate activity. - (2) Project Funding.
+Project funding when possible will be provided through a Direct Charge WBS element via USAEC.
+When a Direct Charge WBS is not feasible, USAEC will issue the appropriate document.

-2. Project Funding

-Project funding when possible will be provided through a Direct Charge WBS element via

-AEC.
-When a Direct Charge WBS is not feasible, AEC will issue the appropriate document.

-AEC MDEP POC: Hopeton Brown, Hopeton.D.Brown.civ@mail.mil, 210-466-1587 G8 MDEP Analyst: Blanca Owens, Blanca.S.Owens, blanca.s.owens.civ@mail.mil, 210-466-0777.
+USAEC MDEP POC: Randall J Cerar, randall.j.cerar.civ@mail.mil, 210-466-0872 G8 MDEP Analyst: Ana Delgado, ana.a.delgado.civ@mail.mil, 210-466-0768

-K. Conservation Reimbursable and Fee Collection Programs (CRFCP) - Forestry, Agriculture/Grazing Out leases, & Fish and Wildlife Conservation Fund

-1. Forestry and Agriculture/Grazing Automatic Reimbursable Authority (ARA)
+- J. Conservation Reimbursable and Fee Collection Programs (CRFCP) Forestry, Agriculture/Grazing Out leases, & Fish and Wildlife Conservation Fund - 1.
+Forestry and Agriculture/Grazing Automatic Reimbursable Authority (ARA)

 - a.
-ARA allows participating installations and supporting USACE Districts to Borrow against appropriated O&M funds and for DFAS-IN to reimburse the appropriate O&M account with forestry and agriculture/grazing proceeds.
-ARA is issued by DAIM-ISE via memorandum to participating installations based on their estimated yearly forest product proceeds, agriculture/grazing outlease proceeds, and requirements for reimbursable- eligible salaries and projects.
-IMCOM G4 also issues an ARA cover memorandum identifying installation-specific Work Breakdown Structure (WBS) elements and sales order funding information for obligating ARA.
-Memorandums are issued at the beginning of the fiscal year and during the year to increase initial ARA if actual proceeds equal or exceed expectations. - b.
-Most forest product sales and agriculture/grazing outlease payments are collected by a USACE District contracting officer administering the sales or outleases.
-However, installations are allowed to administer their own forest product sales if so desired.
+RA allows participating installations and supporting USACE Districts to Borrow against appropriated O&M funds and for DFAS-IN to reimburse the appropriate O&M account with forestry and agriculture/grazing proceeds.
+RA is issued by DCS, G-9 via memorandum to participating installations based on their estimated yearly forest product proceeds, agriculture/grazing outlease proceeds, and requirements for reimbursable- eligible salaries and projects.
+IMCOM G4 also issues an RA funding memorandum identifying installation-specific Work Breakdown Structure (WBS) elements and sales order funding information for obligating ARA.
+Memorandums are issued at the beginning of the fiscal year and during the year to increase initial RA if actual proceeds equal or exceed expectations. - b.
+Most forest product sales and agriculture/grazing outlease payments are collected and managed by a USACE District contracting officer administering the sales or outleases.
+However, installations are allowed to administer their own small forest product sales if so desired.
 Many installations administer their own firewood sales.
-Proceeds collections are deposited to the U.S. Treasury by the collections agent, either USACE or the installation. - c.
-Additional CRFCP ARA details are available in the IMPW-SE FY18 IMCOM Funding Guidance.
+Proceeds collections from forestry are deposited into the Line of Accounting 21X5285.0000 APC/DPI: FDISRA FSN: 023185; through a completed SF1131 (cash collection voucher) to DFAS Indianapolis.
+If installations have any AG Product sales the proceeds will be deposited into the Line of Accounting 21X2020.0000 APC/DPI: AGCVRA FSN: 023185; through a completed SF 1131 (cash collection voucher) to DFAS Indianapolis. - c.
+Additional CRFCP RA details are available in the Memos IMPW-E_FY21 Forestry and Ag Grazing Target RA, FY21 IMCOM CRFCP 21X Apportionment 18 NOV 20 apportionments and Forestry and Agricultural / Grazing Outlease RA targets for IMCOM installations.